Uminosachi/open-llm-webui/README.md

 ### llama.cpp tab
 * Use the radio buttons in the `Default chat template` to select the template that will be used if the GGUF model lacks a `chat_template`.

+### LLaVA tab
+* You can upload an image to the LLaVA Image area of this tab and input a prompt related to the image.

 ### options
 * When you enable the `Translate (ja->en/en->ja)` checkbox: